hnnswldschtz/The_Zoo_Repo/README.md

 // function definitions (give what ever name you want)
 // need to be registered as callbacks in setup();
+// these Callbacks will be executed as soon as there is an incoming message for you!

 void myGlobalMessageHandler(int sender, int value) {
-    // put whatever you need when a global message is incoming Serial.print("Global Msg from ");
+    // put whatever you need when a global message is incoming
+    // like start your motor, servo, LEDs...
+    Serial.print("Global Msg from ");
     Serial.print(sender);
     Serial.print(": ");